 Laboratory medicine and clinical chemistry can be defined as the application of biochemistry to the diagnosis of human disease.
 It is a major interface between the basic and clinical sciences as new discoveries are quickly applied to the diagnosis and monitoring of disease.

-The Clinical Chemistry Fellowship program has had more than 95 graduates since its inception in 1972.
+The Clinical Chemistry Fellowship program has had more than 96 graduates since its inception in 1972.
 More than half have accepted academic positions while approximately a quarter have taken industrial positions.
 Other graduates have moved into private hospital/practice, reference laboratories or other areas of medicine and academics.
-In the last 10 years, about 60% of graduates have taken academic positions.
 In total, the program has a >95% job placement rate.

 The second year extends both the clinical and research experience with specialized clinical training and increased clinical responsibilities.
 There are two weekly laboratory medicine conferences that the fellows participate in as well as “resident reports” and extensive quality assurance and laboratory management meetings with faculty members and lab staff.
 The program offers a high degree of clinical interaction, diversified research opportunities and development of the concepts and skills required to manage a modern clinical laboratory.